Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 That’s a telltale sign of a poisonous serpent.

-Snakes, just like most other animals, are only a danger when harassed or feel threatened.
+Like most other animals, snakes are only a danger when harassed or feel threatened.

 Otherwise, they want nothing to do with you.

 Most snakes are nocturnal creatures, spending most of the day sleeping or sunning themselves, and are most active throughout spring and early fall.